GeovanaSLima/GeovanaSLima/README.md

 I hope you enjoy my work!
 All feedback is great, so don't be afraid of helping 😉

-- 🔭 I’m currently working as an **Applications Developer @IBM**
+- 🔭 I’m currently working as an **Business Analyst Intern @Nubank**

-- 🌱 I’m currently learning **Django, HTML, CSS, JavaScript, React Native, Machine Learning, Flutter**
+- 🌱 I’m currently learning **Django, HTML, CSS, JavaScript, React Native, Machine Learning**

 - 👨‍💻 All of my projects are available at [www.geovanasousa.com](www.geovanasousa.com)